How to Plant, Grow and Care For Peperomia Hope

 It is recommended to prune damaged or yellowed leaves and stems.

 Make sure your plant has good air circulation to prevent the leaves and stems from rotting.
-Prune back any over-crowding stems if necessary.
-Also trim away any dead, brown or yellowing leaves or stems as soon as they appear.
+Prune back any overcrowding stems if necessary.
+Also trim away any dead, brown, or yellowing leaves or stems as soon as they appear.

 Propagation

-Stem cuttings
+Stem Cuttings

 One of the most common propagation methods is stem cuttings.

 The second method is to plant in soil.
 Prepare a pot or trays with propagating mix and moisten the mixture before filling the container.
-Plant each cutting into the soil, leaving enough space between the cuttings for air circulation.
-Make sure the node, from which the roots will grow, is under the soil.
-Cover the tray or pot with a plastic bag and secure with an elastic band.
+Plant each cutting into the soil, leaving enough space between cuttings for air circulation.
+Make sure the node, from which the roots will grow, sits under the soil.
+Cover the tray or pot with a plastic bag and secure it with an elastic band.

-Leaf cuttings
+Leaf Cuttings

 Place healthy Peperomia leaf cuttings in a moist growing medium.

-Fill a tray with germinating mix or use a mix of equal parts perlite and coconut coir and moisten the growing medium.
-Place the leaves into the soil, making sure the leaf stem is buried in the soil.
+Fill a tray with germinating mix or use a mix of equal parts perlite and coconut coir, and moisten the growing medium.
+Place the leaves into the soil, making sure the leaf stem is buried.
+You can stake them down with pins to keep the leaves in place.
+Cover with a plastic bag secured with an elastic band to create a mini greenhouse and retain moisture.

 Repotting